peter890176/sf2_backend/README.md

 ## Utility Scripts

 The `scripts/` directory contains helpers for database initialization and management.
+These scripts populate the database using sample data from [DummyJSON](https://dummyjson.com/).

 1.  **Import Users & Products (Optional):**
-    To populate the database with sample data from DummyJSON:
+    To populate the database with sample data:
     ```bash
     node scripts/importUsers.js
     node scripts/importProducts.js